 - Adverse events involving Tysabri should be reported to the FDA MedWatch program at www.fda.gov/medwatch.

 Narrator: Thank you for listening.
 The FDA is committed to keeping healthcare professionals informed of the latest safety information.
 A link to this communication, including the complete Data Summary, can be found at www.fda.gov/DrugSafetyCommunications.
 If you have drug questions, you can reach us at email@example.com.

 Follow us on Twitter @FDA_Drug_Info for up to the minute important drug information.
 Know the moment it happens.

-FDA Drug Safety Podcast for Healthcare Professionals: New risk factor for Progressive Multifocal Leukoencephalopathy (PML) associated with Tysabri (natalizumab) - mp3(MP3 - 9MB) FDA Drug Safety Communication: New risk factor for Progressive Multifocal Leukoencephalopathy (PML) associated with Tysabri (natalizumab)
+FDA Drug Safety Podcast for Healthcare Professionals: New risk factor for Progressive Multifocal Leukoencephalopathy (PML) associated with Tysabri (natalizumab) - mp3(MP3 - 9MB) [ARCHIVED] FDA Drug Safety Communication: New risk factor for Progressive Multifocal Leukoencephalopathy (PML) associated with Tysabri (natalizumab)

 Information on Natalizumab (marketed as Tysabri)